AdoBag/GPT-4Test/README.md

 - This Python project contains a Java Gradle project inside the TestExecutor folder.
 - If you have any questions feel free to reach out to `adobag@gmail.com`
 - The research paper is also included with the repository
+- If you want to see the original tests discussed in the paper, check out the `experiment_with_data` branch

 ## To run the project